Hozy0/BioInfo/Sequence Alignment.md

 We previously assigned a fixed penalty $\sigma$ to each indel.
 But the problem with this is that if we have many consecutive gaps, this penalty may be too severe.
 Often, a series of $k$-indels may represent *a single evolutionary event rather than $k$ events*.

+So to solve this issue we have *distinct gap opening and gap extending penalties*.
+Theres different ways you can go about this